top of page

 IMG-20180709-WA0001.jpg

-My research is driven by my interest in improving the current understanding of the transformation of the environment and ecosystems under the influence of increased greenhouse gas emissions and other anthropogenic stresses.
-As present is key to the past, I extend the knowledgebase thus generated to address past environments.
+My research is driven by a deep interest in understanding how environments and ecosystems transform under the influence of global warming and other anthropogenic stresses.
+Building on the principle that the present is key to the past, I also extend these insights to reconstruct and interpret past environmental conditions.

 bottom of page